jenkinsci/analysis-model/README.md

 Since this library has no dependencies to the Jenkins project it might be used by other static analysis visualization tools as well in the future.

+This library consists basically of two separate parts:
+1. A model to manage a set of issues of static code analysis runs.
+This includes the possibility to track issues in different source code versions using a fingerprinting algorithm.
+2. Parsers for numerous static analysis tools (including several compilers), see the [parser source folder](src/main/java/edu/hm/hafner/analysis/parser) for a complete list of supported formats.

 All source code is licensed under the MIT license.

 [![Travis](https://img.shields.io/travis/jenkinsci/analysis-model.svg)](https://travis-ci.org/jenkinsci/analysis-model)